-The Solid Waste Authority of Palm Beach County’s Renewable Energy Facility 2 (PBREF 2) is scheduled to begin operation in Summer 2015 at Palm Beach Renewable Energy Park.
+On February 24, 2015, the Solid Waste Authority of Palm Beach County's Renewable Energy Facility 2 (PBREF 2) celebrated the first firing of post-recycled municipal solid waste on one of the plant’s three processing lines.
+The plant is scheduled to begin operation in Summer 2015 at Palm Beach Renewable Energy Park.

 As the most advanced and cleanest waste-to-energy power plant in North America, PBREF 2 will provide power for an estimated 40,000 homes and businesses while processing more than 1 million tons of post-recycled municipal solid waste.
 This will reduce reliance on the landfill by up to 90%, while also recycling an estimated 27,000 tons of steel, aluminum, copper and other metals annually after the trash is burned.

-PBREF 2 will incorporate Babcock & Wilcox Vølund WaVe™ Grate technology, which will provide for more complete combustion of waste, as well as state-of-the-art air pollution control technologies, including Selective Catalytic Reduction (SCR) for nitrogen oxides (NOx) control.
+PBREF 2 will incorporate Babcock & Wilcox Vølund DynaGrate™ technology, which will provide for more complete combustion of waste, as well as state-of-the-art air pollution control technologies, including Selective Catalytic Reduction (SCR) for nitrogen oxides (NOx) control.